Nito Mestre: Solo career

 In 1990, he returned to Argentina where he began work on his album Tocando El Cielo (Reaching for the Sky), which he himself produced.
 During that time, Mestre experimented in the making of his own videos alongside the celebrated Alfredo Lois.
 In 1993, he recorded the techno and dance versions of Rasguña Las Piedras with David Lebon, something that to this days still surprises Nito’s listeners.

-Later that year, he would start working on Nito Canta Sui in Miami and Los Angeles together with a cast of musicians of extraordinary talent and international repute.
+Later that year, he would start working on Nito Canta Sui in Miami and Los Angeles together with a cast of various musicians.
 These included Julian Navarro, also the producer, John Robinson (drums), Larry Coryel (guitar), Abraham Laboriel (base), Alex Acuna (percussion) Tom Scott (Saxophone), the Los Angeles String Ensemble amongst other virtuosos in the world of music.
-This album gave Mestre the opportunity of a lifetime to record the old Sui Generis classic songs to the sounds of the modern age.

-Nito has also performed these songs to the most enthusiastic of audiences all over Latin America and even to this day, he continues to perform the symphonic version of the songs with classical orchestras around Argentina.
+This album gave Mestre the opportunity to record the old Sui Generis classic songs to the sounds of the modern age.
+Nito has performed these songs to audiences all over Latin America, including the symphonic version of the songs with classical orchestras around Argentina.

-During the last decade, Nito has also had the honor and pleasure of being invited to open acts for the great international stars and his very own favourite musicians of all times.
-Amongst them, Paul Simon (1991), Elton John (1992) and the larger than life Paul McCartney (1994) with whom he remains friends to this day.

-In 1997, he plays in a series of international festivals in Chile and Peru and in 1999, under his own record label Discos Tekla, he releases Colores Puros (Pure Colors).
-This gem of an album is a compilation of beautiful songs, some written by the likes of Fito Paez, Miguel Zavaleta, Silvio Rodriguez and one in duo with his inseparable friend Leon Gieco.
-The record stands out for its profound message, its high production quality and the emphasis in Nito’ s characteristic tone of voice.
+In 1997, he played in a series of international festivals in Chile and Peru and in 1999, under his own record label Discos Tekla, he released Colores Puros (Pure Colors).
+The album contains songs written by Fito Paez, Miguel Zavaleta, Silvio Rodriguez and one in duo with his friend Leon Gieco.

-In the year 2000 and after 25 years of music, came the very long-awaited reunion and album with Charly Garcia.
-Nito and Charly decided to get together for a series of concerts to please not only their followers of the seventies but their children and their children’s children, three generations gathered on a memorable occasion at the Boca Juniors Football Stadium.
-The result an album entitled “Sinfonias para Adolescentes” (Symphonies for Teenagers).
-A great record followed by “Si” which is yet another living proof of the chemistry between the two artists.
+In 2000, Mestre and Charly García reunited for a series of concerts, including a performance at the Boca Juniors stadium.
+This reunion resulted in the release of the album Sinfonías para Adolescentes (Symphonies for Teenagers), which was followed by the album Sí in 2001.